 The ASAP Seminar is a two-semester course required for all ASAP students.
 Students meet once a week at their ASAP campus for 8 - 10 weeks each semester, and cumulatively build skills from one meeting to the next.
-The course is non-credit and run by hired facilitators.
+The course is non-credit and run by hired facilitators and ASAP advisors.

 ASAP Seminar Mission Statement

 To create a community among ASAP students and staff wherein students are empowered to make informed decisions and develop academic and life skills to become confident, proactive, and accountable participants in their educational and professional lives.

 ASAP Seminar History and Development